Initialisation options

 Default: ""

-View the plugin with initialCountry set to "de" (Germany) in the Playground.
+View intl-tel-input with initialCountry set to "de" (Germany) in the Playground.

 Warning